-- 4. Write a systematic review/meta-analysis appropriate for publication.
-Manuscripts are due week 13, although you will be submitting parts of your manuscript throughout the semester.
-Your manuscript (between 4,000-6,000 words (this word count includes the introduction, methodology, results, discussion, and conclusion)) must reflect adequate synthesis of the literature reviewed (minimum of 50 sources) and include < a 200-word abstract.
-You need to follow AMA style for the entire paper. - 5.
-Develop your oral presentation.
+- 1. Select and refine a topic of your choice.
+Select a health/wellness topic that is a) of interest to you, b) current (information can be found in peer-reviewed journals within the last 10 years), and c) able to stimulate discussion by your classmates. - 2.
+Identify, evaluate, and synthesize relevant literature.
+As you read the literature, the emphasis should be on critical reading and reflection.
+Identify methodology strengths and weaknesses and evaluate the adequacy with which the conclusions are supported by the data.
+Keep a careful record of all pertinent references.
+You may wish to include a few historical or classic references.
+As you read and evaluate the literature, formulate a clear specific purpose statement.
+Your presentation should be designed to educate your classmates using a formal professional evidence-based presentation. - 3.
+Write a systematic review appropriate for publication.
+Your manuscript (between 4,000-6,000 words (this word count includes the introduction, methodology, results, discussion, and conclusion)) must reflect adequate synthesis of the literature reviewed (minimum of 50 sources) and include < 200-word abstract.
+You need to follow AMA style for the entire paper. - 4.
+Develop and present your oral presentation.
 Using Power Point, design your visuals.
 Visuals include graphs, tables, appropriate photos and illustrations, animations and/or short video clips.
 In order to discourage reading the presentation, do not write out the presentation as you would a paper, but use the Notes Page option to type in phrases that will "jog your memory."
 Also, limit the words on each slide as to assist you in not reading the slide content.
-You must cite specific research to give credit to the investigators on your slides. - 6.
-Orally present your work.
-Your presentation will be 25 minutes ± 3 minutes.
-For every minute less than 22 or over 28 minutes will result in a subtraction of a point per minute over or under.
-Presentations will occur in weeks 13 & 14. - 7.
-Develop your poster.
-Posters are due week 14.
-Based on the systematic review paper, design a poster that addresses each component of your paper: abstract, intro, methods, results, discussion, and conclusion. - 8.
-Present your research as a poster presentation.
-Week 15 you will present your revised poster to faculty and peers. - 9.
+You must cite specific research to give credit to the investigators on your slides.
+Your presentation will be 20 minutes. - 5.
 Participate as a peer-reviewer.
 You will be assigned a peer's manuscript and conduct a review using the Manuscript Rubric.
 Your comments from your review will be incorporated within my comments, but your identity will remain anonymous.
 Also, your critique will not impact your peer's manuscript grades.
-This review will be due in week 15.

 Assignments Points

-Topic Selection Activity (obj. a) 5
+Topic Selection Activity (obj. a) 10

-Evaluate Published Systematic Review (obj. b&d) 5

-Evaluate Published Meta-Analysis (obj. b&d) 5

-Peer-review manuscript (obj. d) 25
+Peer-review manuscript (obj. d) 30

 Parts of manuscript

-Methods (obj. a,c,d) 15
+Methods (obj. a,c,d) 20

-Results (obj. a,c,d) 15
+Results (obj. a,c,d) 20

-Poster (obj. c&d) 25

 Oral Presentation (obj. c&d) 20

-Total Manuscript (obj. a-d) 85
+Total Manuscript (obj. a-d) 100

 Total 200